Best Environmental Science Summer Programs for High School Students – 2026

 environmental science summer programs for high school students

-Grim climate change statistics and predictions often leave us with pressing questions: how should we deal with–and prepare for–rising global and ocean temperatures?
+Grim climate change statistics and predictions often leave us with pressing questions: how should we deal with – and prepare for – rising global and ocean temperatures?
 How do we support the planet, its people, and its ecosystems through the coming changes?
 And what can be mitigated or avoided?
-Environmental scientists, who specialize in areas that include marine science, conservation, and atmospheric science, seek to compile and analyze data, propose solutions, and educate others on current research.
-Given the number of career possibilities and opportunities in this field, it’s important to receive exposure to a diverse range of topics, which is why environmental science summer programs for high school students can be tremendously valuable–the best ones seek to introduce the social, political, environmental, and/or economic issues currently at play while immersing students in the field (literally–expect to spend ample time outdoors).
+Environmental scientists, who specialize in areas like marine science, conservation, and atmospheric science, seek to compile and analyze data, propose solutions, and educate others on current research.
+Given the number of career possibilities and opportunities in this field, it’s important to receive exposure to a diverse range of topics, which is why environmental science summer programs for high school students can be tremendously valuable.
+The best ones introduce the social, political, environmental, and/or economic issues currently at play while immersing students in the field (literally–expect to spend ample time outdoors).
 We’ve compiled a list of stand-out options below.

 1) Washington Youth Summit on the Environment